 - See Interviewing Tips for more information

 This person cannot do the job.
 The law firm has no interest in this nonsense.
-Instead, the person who gets hired (and who is likely to become successful) is going to be the person who puts their head down and works hard and does not have attitude and entitlement issues.
-The attorney with a big firm background is not a catch at all.
-They are a "problem".
+Instead, the person who gets hired (and is likely to become successful) will be the person who puts their head down and works hard and does not have attitude and entitlement issues.
+The attorney with a big firm background is not a catch; they are a "problem."

 C. Is your background what the firm needs?

-When an employer looks at your resume, they are looking to see whether you have the requisite education, skills and experience to do the work.
+When an employer looks at your resume, they want to see whether you have the requisite education, skills, and experience to do the work.
 Are you "qualified" to do the work that they have?
 If you have experience in a given practice area and look strong enough, then the odds are you can do the job.

-However, being "qualified" for a job means different things to different employers.
-Being "qualified" to work in a neighborhood law office means something entirely different than being qualified to work in a major law firm, and no matter how you spin it you may not have the qualifications for certain jobs.
+However, being "qualified" for a job means different things to employers.
+Being "qualified" to work in a neighborhood law office means something entirely different than being qualified to work in a major law firm.
+No matter how you spin it, you may not have the qualifications for certain jobs.

 - Many law firms will not look at people from certain law schools.

 - Other law firms will not look at people unless they have met certain grade cutoffs.